 Hilary has appeared in numerous operatic productions.
 She covered the role of Minerva in Monteverdi’s Ulysses’ Homecoming and of Diana in Cavalli’s La Calisto for English Touring Opera in their 2016 Autumn season.
 At the 2018 Grimeborn Festival, Hilary performed the role of Mrs Waters in Ethel Smyth’s The Boatswain’s Mate with Spectra Ensemble.
 Hilary sang the role of Grilletta in Haydn's Lo Speziale with Baroquestock Opera in 2018.
 Other roles include: Gretel in Humperdinck’s Hansel and Gretel and Noémie in Massenet’s Cendrillon for Opera Holloway, Susan in Berkeley’s A Dinner Engagement and Nance in Stephen McNeff's opera Banished at Trinity Laban, and Second Woman and 2nd Witch in Purcell’s Dido and Aeneas with The New Generation Festival.
 In 2019, Hilary covered the role of Despina in Mozart's Cosi fan tutte for Nevill Holt Opera.

 In Opera Scenes, Hilary has sung Marchellin in Der Rosenkavalier, Tina in Flight, Rosmene in Imeneo, Vitellia in La Clemenza di Tito, Lisette in La Rondine, and La Musique in Les Plaisirs de Versailles.

-Hilary is studying with Alison Wells and has taken part in masterclasses with Dame Felicity Lott at the 2014 Three Choirs Festival in Worcester, with Dame Emma Kirkby and with Michael Chance at The Royal Greenwich International Early Music Festival, Kathryn Harries at Nevill Holt Opera, Janis Kelly at Royal Holloway University, and with Susan Bullock and Sir Mark Elder for British Youth Opera.
+Hilary is studying with Alison Wells and Paul Plummer and has taken part in masterclasses with Dame Felicity Lott at the 2014 Three Choirs Festival in Worcester, with Dame Emma Kirkby and with Michael Chance at The Royal Greenwich International Early Music Festival, Kathryn Harries at Nevill Holt Opera, Janis Kelly at Royal Holloway University, and with Susan Bullock and Sir Mark Elder for British Youth Opera.
 Hilary trained with British Youth Opera on their 2020 - 21 Serena Fenwick Programme.

 Hilary is an experienced ensemble singer.
 She sang chorus in Verdi Requiem and Berlioz Benvenuto Cellini with The Monteverdi Choir, and has toured with Dunedin Consort and Arcangelo.
 Hilary has also worked with the BBC Singers, The Marian Consort, English Voices, Choir of the Age of Enlightenment, Ora Singers, Britten Sinfonia Voices, London Voices, Philharmonia Voices and Sansara.

 Hilary is in demand as an oratorio soloist and regularly works with Istante Collective.